boylesoftware/x2node-patches/README.md

 * `patch` - The JSON patch specification according to the RFC 6902 specification.

-If anything goes wrong with the provided arguments, the function throws an `X2UsageError`.
+If the record type is invalid, an `X2UsageError` is thrown.
+If anything is wrong with the provided patch specification, the function throws an `X2SyntaxError`.
 Otherwise, it returns a `RecordPatch` instance, which exposes the following properties and methods:

 * `involvedPropPaths` - A `Set` of paths (in dot notation) of all record properties involved (read, erased and updated) in the patch.